Glossary

 Closeted

 (Adj.)
-Hiding one's sexual orientation, gender identity, or status as an ally to the LGBTQ+ community, either totally or partially.
+Describes a person who is not open about their sexual orientation, gender identity or status as an ally to the LGBTQ+ community, either totally or partially.
 Learn More

 Coming in/Letting in